ErstonGreatman/ffxiv-act-chat-extractor/README.md

 This was inspired/taken from [https://github.com/isalin/ACT-Log-Extractor](https://github.com/isalin/ACT-Log-Extractor),
 whose initial work, especially with the RegEx (*shudders*) inspired me to try to update it.
-It's written in React with TypeScript and Emotion.
-I might add something like Pose for better animations with elements.
+It's written in React with TypeScript and Emotion as well as Framer Motion.

 It's currently live at: https://face.eggaming.net/